Austria feels heat of EU's anti-bank-secrecy drive

 BRUSSELS The European Commission warned Austria on Monday that its banking secrecy regime would leave it in a "lonely and unsustainable position" if it did not follow the same rules as other countries in sharing information on foreign depositors.

-Austrian Chancellor Werner Faymann said he was open for talks on the subject.
-But Finance Minister Maria Fekter said she would fight "like a lion" to safeguard the country's centuries-old tradition of keeping bank accounts private.

-As part of a drive to curb tax evasion, Germany has been pressing all "offshore" banking centres in Europe to apply uniform rules on exchanging account holders' information.
-Particular attention has been paid to Luxembourg and Austria, the only EU states holding out.
+As part of a drive to curb tax evasion, Germany has been putting pressure on all "offshore" banking centres in Europe to apply uniform rules on exchanging account holders' information, with particular attention on Luxembourg and Austria, the only EU states holding out.

 Last month's bailout of Cyprus, where the banking system was swollen by foreigners drawn by low taxes and easy regulation, has served to focus attention on such jurisdictions across the EU.
 Last week the issue also claimed the job of French budget minister Jerome Cahuzac, who was placed under formal investigation for fraud after admitting lying about having a Swiss bank account.